mikeal/ZDAG/README.md

   for linking between encoded structures.

 Most data will show a slight compression gain with ZDAG.
-But data structures *designed* for ZDAG can achieve compression rates greater than any generic compression algorithm and format.
+But data structures *designed* for ZDAG can achieve structural compression rates greater than any generic compression algorithm and format.
+This compression is serialized to its own header, so you can still use standard string compression techniques on the string data without attempting to string compress ZDAG's structural compression **or** the hash based links.

+This means that ZDAG's compression engine does not compete with string compression at all, it actually complements it.

+In fact, even if all you have is a single string or binary value like a text file, you can use ZDAG to chunk that up for de-duplication using domain specific logic (like de-duplicating common syntax in a programming language by chunking around it).
+You can bank those de-duplication savings and then apply string compression to the remaining unique strings using ZDAG-DEFLATE or another string compression variant.

+This means you can write domain specific compression algorithms that decompress with nothing but the standard ZDAG decoder (and INFLATE if using the ZDAG-DEFLATE variant).

 ## Compression Table